niraskmat/weather_intelligence/README.md

 - Only Fourier Analysis was implemented from the advanced statistics - lack of time to do more
 - Analysis_windows_days was not implemented - I am not sure how it was supposed to work
 - No use of the generator script, the API is depending on loading the pre-generated data.
-- The API endpoint support asynchronous behaviour but none of the underlying analysis functions support async.
+- The API endpoints support asynchronous behaviour but none of the underlying analysis functions support async.

 ### Future Enhancements
 There is enough to deal with in the previous section.
 But I have made some more analysis on anomalies including a probability plot and a plot of sorted anomaly scores which would help adjusting anomaly detection.
 I have also made some plots for expecting imputation quality which could be served to the user.